Lake Amistad and Highway 90 Bridge

 A valid Texas fishing license is required when fishing on the United States side of Amistad Reservoir.
 A Mexican fishing license is required when fishing on the Mexico side.
-See Fishing for more information.
+Visit our Fishing page for more information.

 A Lake Use Permit is required.
-See Boating for information about Amistad Lake Use Permits.
+Visit our Boating page for information.

 Native American Pictographs